-Before your organization begins creating a backup and recovery strategy, an objective review of existing legacy systems should be performed.
+Before your organization begins creating a backup and recovery strategy (or using the 3-2-1 method), objectively review existing legacy systems.
 Identify gaps in your organization’s systems, workloads, data storage, and applications within your digital environment.
-Determine if a Hybrid cloud solution - that eliminates archaic hardware dependencies - is an appropriate strategy.
-Consider moving your backups offsite and to the cloud - this is often the first logical step for many organizations to begin the journey to the cloud.
+Consider moving less sensitive data offsite and to the cloud - this is often the first logical step for many organizations to begin the journey to the cloud.

-Leveraging existing on-premise solutions and cloud-based alternatives provide businesses with a platform that enables growth and expansion, setting your backup strategy for success from the beginning.
+Leveraging existing on-premise solutions and cloud-based alternatives provide businesses with a platform that enables growth and scalability, setting your backup strategy for success from the beginning.

-Having a backup plan is a fundamental element of life.
-The same is true for data backup recovery strategies.
-Relying upon a single data backup source is not sufficient for most organizations.
-Using a 3-2-1 backup strategy can help protect company assets using diversified backup methods.
+Having a backup strategy is fundamental to a comprehensive business continuity plan.
+Relying upon a single data backup source is insufficient for protecting your data from deletion, disaster, and corruption.
+Using a 3-2-1-1-0 can help protect company assets using diversified backup methods.

 - Keep 3 copies of data: retain the original data copy along with at least two backups in case one or more get lost.